OctopusDeploy/blog/blog/2025-06/opinion-azure-function/index.md

 ### Notification when a deployment is starting
 A deployment event should never be a surprise, especially to the Production environment.
 An argument can be made that mature organizations that deploy several times a day to lower level environments don't necessarily need notifications for all environments.
 Too many notifications may lead to noise that nobody pays attention to and important notificaitons getting lost.
 The Production environment, however, should always have some sort of notification.

-Notifications can take place in many different ways such as email, Slack, Microsoft Teams, Amazon Chime, or even SMS messages.
+Notifications can be made using email, Slack, Microsoft Teams, Amazon Chime, or even SMS messages.
 Team members, stakeholders, and or management should be among the list of people to receive a notification that a deployment is beginning.

 ### Deploy the Function to a Staging slot
 The Azure Functions offering from Microsoft comes with with a freature called [Deployment Slots](https://learn.microsoft.com/en-us/azure/azure-functions/functions-deployment-slots).
 It is common to create at least one additional Deployment Slot, usually named Staging, and deploy to it first to allow for testing before releasing the new version to that environment.